Shopping for a new Subaru WRX?

 GET A FREE PRICE QUOTE

-The Subaru WRX and STI have some tenuous links to the Impreza sedan and hatchback, but the resemblance ends at the silhouette.
-No wallflowers, the hottest Subies are juiced-up versions of the brand's compact cars, with a fresh blast of turbocharged flat-four power under the hood and super-nimble all-wheel drive controlling the wheels.
+The Subaru WRX and STI may look like siblings of the economical Impreza sedan and hatchback, but they're more than that.
+These juiced-up Subarus are the performance versions of the brand's compact cars, with turbocharged flat-four cylinder engines under the hood and excellent handling from their all-wheel drive.

 It's a magical combination, if you catch the drift--and catch it, regularly.
 Not only are the WRX and STI practically rally cars for the road, they're driveable sporty cars you can use even in snow, sleet, and any mixture in between from the worst-weather palette.
 If you're looking for a high-performance car, but live near the 38th parallel, chances are you don't even need to read any further.In case you don't, we'll dig deeper into why the WRX and STI work so well.
 With strong turbocharged flat-four engines, roomy interiors, a comfortable ride, and a good reputation for safety, these models continue to offer both strong performance and are an impressive value for the money.